 Like many animals, they are forced to migrate northwards as warming temperatures force them to also find new habitats.
 In the near future, they and other species could run out of places to retreat to.

-As a fashion photographer, I pay the models.
+You can see the images of musk ox in our online art gallery. at Ejaz Khan.
 As a wildlife photographer, I can not pay the musk oxen herd in these photographs of animals.
 I’ve developed relationships with conservation organizations such as the Wolf Conservation Center, and World Animal Protection.
 A percentage of all print sales is given to these organizations to preserve animals.
-When you purchase a musk oxen print or a musk ox photo for your home decor, you are directly helping the animals.
+When you purchase a musk oxen print, a musk ox photo, or images of musk ox for your home decor, you are directly helping the animals.